silvesterjk/learnML/obsidian_notes/Chapter 1.md

 * Without much change in the architecture, _representation models_ mainly focus on representing language, for instance, by creating embeddings, and typically do not generate text.
 In contrast, _generative models_ focus primarily on generating text and typically are not trained to generate embeddings.

 * Attention is All You Need:
+	* Compared to the recurrence network, the Transformer could be trained in parallel, which tremendously sped up training.
 	*